RAVEN: Realtime Accessibility in Virtual ENvironments for Blind and Low-Vision People: Discussion

 \subsection{Reducing Developer Burden through Metadata Automation}

+{Our system required manual developer setup to populate the semantic scene graph with object and sound descriptions (\cref{sec:prelim-dev-study}).
+In our preliminary developer study, participants found the overall workflow learnable and usable, but expressed concern about scaling tagging and description efforts to larger scenes.
+Several requested automation to generate names, collect renderers from nested objects, and produce first-pass descriptions for both visual and audio elements.}

-Our system required manual developer setup to populate the semantic scene graph with object and sound descriptions, limiting scalability.
-Prior work shows that captioning 3D models and sound files can be partially automated.
-For instance, Cap3D provides scalable 3D object captioning~\cite{luo_scalable_2023}, and ExCap3D supports expressive, variable-level descriptions~\cite{yeshwanth2025excap3dexpressive3dscene}.
-Audio language models (\eg{} Audio Flamingo~\cite{kong_audio_2024}) can generate captions for sound sources.
+{These requested capabilities can be supported in future integrations of \system{}'s authoring into mainstream developer environments.
+For example, Cap3D provides scalable 3D object captioning~\cite{luo_scalable_2023}, and ExCap3D supports expressive, variable-level descriptions~\cite{yeshwanth2025excap3dexpressive3dscene}.
+Audio language models (\eg{}Audio Flamingo~\cite{kong_audio_2024}) can generate captions for sound sources.
+Accessibility-focused plugins such as UI Accessibility Plugin~\cite{MetalpopGames_ui_2025} could integrate these intelligent capabilities to generate a first-pass layer of accessibility metadata for developers.}